couchbaselabs/couchbase-developer-kit/README.md

 # Find the first 10 airports in alphabetical order
 (cblite) SELECT id, airportname WHERE airportname IS NOT NULL ORDER BY airportname LIMIT 10

-# Find the airport at the highest altitude for each country
+# Find the altitude of the highest airport in each country
-(cblite) SELECT country, airportname, max(geo.alt) AS alt GROUP BY country
+(cblite) SELECT country, max(geo.alt) AS alt GROUP BY country
 ```